 As students transition into middle school, the length of their lunch breaks may increase.
 Middle schools usually allocate around 30 minutes for lunch.
 This extended break gives students more time to enjoy their meal, interact with friends, and participate in extracurricular activities or clubs.

 It also allows for a smoother transition between classes, as students have more time to gather their belongings and mentally prepare for the next lesson.

 High School Lunch Breaks

 In high school, lunch breaks tend to be longer compared to elementary and middle schools.
-Many high schools provide students with a lunch period of 45 minutes to an hour.
+Many high schools provide students with a lunch period of 30 minutes.
 This allows teenagers to have a more relaxed and leisurely lunch experience.

 They can socialize with friends, visit the library, or even take advantage of study halls to complete assignments or prepare for upcoming exams.

 It’s important to note that the duration of lunch breaks can vary between schools and even within different regions.
 Some schools may have shorter lunch breaks due to scheduling constraints or other factors.